aws-samples/aws-graviton-md-example/README.md

-# Molecular Dynamics on Hpc7g
+# Molecular Dynamics on Amazon EC2 hpc7g instances

 This repository provides examples to run Molecular Dynamics applications on AWS using ParallelCluster and [Hpc7g instances](https://aws.amazon.com/ec2/instance-types/hpc7g/?trk=7aa1d67a-83b9-4934-8322-71040c588cf4&sc_channel=el), powered by Graviton 3E processors.
 As of today we have instructions for [GROMACS](https://www.gromacs.org/) and [LAMMPS](https://www.lammps.org/).
 By executing the scripts you see under the `/codes` folder, you can install these scientific applications with optimal compiler options.